marcoguerri/marcoguerri.github.io/_posts/2016-11-26-move-semantics-rvalue-reference.markdown

 };
 ```

-I won't go into detail on what the difference is between *rvalue* and *lvalue*,
-I will limit myself to summing up some construction scenario.
-Some first basic
-cases, with the code on the left and the output on the right.
+Some first basic construction scenarios are shown below, with the code on the
+left and the output on the right.

 ```
  1  MyClass a(10);    Constructor 10